 - He moved the planet Rann into Thanagar's orbit, causing the two planets and their allies to go to war.

 - He almost beat Connor Kent to death in an attempt to prove that Connor wasn't worthy of the name "Superboy," and killed several Titans in the process before being pushed into The Speed Force by the Flash's Bart Allen, Jay Garrick, Wally West, and with assistance by Barry Allen, Max Mercury, and Jesse Quick who pulled Superboy-Prime in.
 While trapped as a prisoner inside The Speed Force, Superboy-Prime was placed under an artificial red sun to prevent any more harm to others.

-- Upon his return to Earth-One hours had passed, although it had been 4 years while inside The Speed Force, he went directly after Conner Kent, killing him as the two fought.
-Then his plan changed when Earth-Prime couldn't been resurrected by Alexander Luthor so he set his sights on destroying Oa to restart creation.
-While on his quest to bring back his Earth and be the only remaining super-powered being, he broke through a 300-mile thick wall of will powered by the Green Lantern Corps, and killing 32 ring bearers in the process.
+- Upon his return to Earth-One hours have passed, although it had been four years while inside the Speed Force, he went directly after Conner Kent, killing him as the two fought.
+His plans had changed when Earth-Prime couldn't have been resurrected by Alexander Luthor.
+So thus, he set his sights on destroying Oa to restart creation.
+While on his quest to bring back his Earth and to be the only remaining super-powered being, he broke through a 300-mile thick wall of will powered by the Green Lantern Corps, and killed thirty-two ring-bearers in the process.
 Prime was finally met with resistance in the form of the Supermen of Earth-One and Earth-Two by them flying directly into a red sun and crashing on the living planet Mogo.
 The Superman of Earth-Two was beaten to a pulp by Prime during the fight and ended up dying in Power Girl's arms following Prime's defeat at the hands of Earth-One Superman.

 Major Story Arcs